canonical/cloud-init/doc/rtd/development/integration_tests.rst

 directory.
 To change the directory, set the ``LOCAL_LOG_PATH`` variable to the desired path.

-TODO: can the collect log path be set to a relative path?

 .. tab-set::

     .. tab-item:: Inline environment variable